Nominate your best employee now before the window closes!

 The Pension Fund is a structured social protection initiative covering all employees within a company.
 In Nigeria, employee pensions are regulated by the 2004 Pension Reform.

 Under the Pension Reform Act, the worker and employer contribute a minimum of 10% and 8% of the employee’s monthly compensation, respectively.
-Alternatively, an employer may make the whole contribution.
+Alternatively, an employer may make the whole contribution on behalf of the employee.
 In this case, the minimum should be 20% of the employee’s monthly pay.

 Employees should open a retirement savings account with an approved Pension Fund Administrator, to which the employers remit the deductions.
 The deadline for paying the funds is seven working days after payday.
 Lack of compliance leads to a 2% penalty of the unpaid amount.